brunostuessy/breakout/README.md

 ### Language

-The code is based on Java 8 and leverages Java Stream API for running the strategy.
+The code is based on Java 8 and leverages Reactor framework for running and testing the strategy.

 ## Quality